The Members of Star Delta Transformers Company Limited Report on the Audit of theStandalone Ind AS Financial Statements

 (xvi) According to the information and explanations given to us the Company is notrequired to be registered under section 45-IA of the Reserve Bank of India Act 1934.

-| ||For S.L.
-KHABYA & CO. |
+| ||For S.L.Khabya & Co. |

 | ||Chartered Accountants |

 | ||FRN.000004C |

-|Place: Bhopal ||CA. SUMIT KHABYA |
+|Place: BHOPAL ||CA. SUMIT KHABYA |